Withdrawals via a liquidity provider move funds out of your managed accounts to your external bank account.

 For Scenario 1, Step 1 is a swap at the OpenFX ledger that redeems USDT into USD.
 Tesser submits the trade, observes its acceptance, and observes its fill in close succession, so step.submitted, step.confirmed, and step.completed arrive close together.
 The swap's estimated.from.account_id and estimated.to.account_id are equal — both are the OpenFX ledger UUID 2e8f4c6b-3a1d-48e7-9b5c-0f4d2c9a7e3b.

-Step 2 is the long-pole bank transfer that pushes the redeemed USD from the OpenFX ledger to your external bank account.
-It follows the standard step lifecycle: step.submitted fires when OpenFX accepts the wire instruction; step.confirmed fires when OpenFX's local payment network confirms acceptance of the outbound wire; step.completed fires when funds settle at the external bank account.
+Step 2 is the bank transfer that pushes the redeemed USD from the OpenFX ledger to your external bank account.
+It follows the standard step lifecycle: step.submitted fires when OpenFX accepts the withdrawal instruction; step.confirmed fires when OpenFX's local payment network confirms acceptance of the outbound push; step.completed fires when funds settle at the external bank account.

 Example step.completed webhook for Scenario 1, swap step (step 1):

-Example step.completed webhook for Scenario 2, swap step (step 1):
+Example step.completed webhook for Scenario 1, transfer step (step 2; terminal step):

 When the desired.from.account_id is a self-custodial wallet, Tesser cannot submit the on-chain transaction on its own — you must locally sign the unsigned transaction with your wallet's signing key.
 Tesser emits step.signature_requested once Step 1 is prepared, with the unsigned transaction available on the step DTO as unsigned_transaction (also retrievable via GET /v1/treasury/withdrawals/{withdrawalId}).
 You sign the unsigned transaction client-side, then submit the signature to POST /v1/treasury/withdrawals/{withdrawalId}/steps/{stepId}/sign.
-Tesser validates the signed transaction targets the prepared step and broadcasts on-chain — producing step.signed, step.submitted (with transaction_hash), step.confirmed, and finally step.completed for Step 1.
+Tesser validates the signed transaction targets the prepared step, producing step.signed.
+Tesser then broadcasts on-chain, producing step.submitted, step.confirmed (with transaction_hash), and finally step.completed for Step 1.

 Once Step 1 settles, Step 2 (swap at the OpenFX ledger, USDC → USD) executes synchronously: step.submitted, step.confirmed, and step.completed arrive in close succession.
-Step 3 (USD push from the OpenFX ledger to your external bank account) is the long pole and follows the standard step lifecycle.
+Step 3 (USD push from the OpenFX ledger to your external bank account) follows the standard step lifecycle.

-Example step.signature_requested webhook (Scenario 3, on-chain transfer from BASE wallet to OpenFX ledger):
+Example step.signature_requested webhook (Scenario 3, on-chain transfer from wallet to OpenFX ledger):

 To sign the step, use the LocalSigner SDK to construct and sign the transaction locally.
 The signature is returned as a string, which you then submit to POST /v1/treasury/withdrawals/{withdrawalId}/steps/{stepId}/sign to execute the withdrawal step.